Prototype-12/SimpleNW/README.md

 with your icon.

-p.s. icons are finiky mine kept reseting
+P.S. icons are finiky mine kept reseting